7 Reminders for Women in Struggling Marriages

 When you pray for your husband, do you know that it is impossible to hate someone you’re praying for?
 It’s just not possible.
 So if you find yourself struggling to love your husband, you find yourself struggling to like the man, would you pray for him?
 Because prayer softens your heart.
 I believe that it also softens his heart.
 But let’s talk about you for a second.
 Prayer softens hearts.
 It allows you this greater capacity to love someone who’s unlovable, to love a man who is maybe not loving you the way that you need to be loved.
 You can’t do that on your own strength.

-You need the power of the Lord to help you with that.
+In your struggling marriage, you need the power of the Lord to help you with that.
 And when you pray and when you say, God, I need you to help me love this man, I need you to put a seal over my heart.
 Not a wall, right?
 Walls are impenetrable.
 That’s not what we’re asking for.
 But I need you to put a seal of protection over my heart so that I’m not continuously being hurt by this man.
 Because if we’re continuously being hurt by someone, we won’t reach out and love them because we’re trying to protect ourselves.
 Let God protect you.
 Let him protect your heart.

 ALSO LISTEN TO: Episode 129 – How to C.O.V.E.R.
 Your Marriage in Prayer